 When the snow clears, and the time for spring cleaning rolls around again, the task may seem insurmountable.
-It often looks like it could take several days to get your home back in order after a long winter.
+After a long winter, it often looks like it could take several days to get your home back in order.
+Establishing a home cleaning routine sounds rather overwhelming at this point.
 But breaking the job down into smaller, more easily completed sections, can make a big difference.
 We’ve checked in on the experts for tips on how to get it done faster and came away with amazing results!
 Here’s how to spring clean your entire house in just eight hours.

 Walk through each room and make a quick list of the necessary cleaning tasks, jotting down how many minutes each one should take.
 Then, once you begin cleaning, stick to each time limit as strictly as possible.